Wayla/pager/README.md

-# Menu
+# Pager

-  Menu is a library for creating smooth touch enabled slide menus.
+  Pager is a library creating swipeable paged scrolling.

-  First check out the examples to see the types of things that Menu is capable of.

 # Example